juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 </p>

 <p style="text-align: justify;">
-To advance these goals, Jay strives to leverage wearable and mobile sensing technologies to capture everyday behavior beyond the laboratory.
+To advance these goals, Jay strives to leverage wearable biosensors and mobile sensing technologies to capture everyday behavior beyond the laboratory.